2010 New York Mets season: April

-The Mets opened their season at home with a 7–1 victory over the Florida Marlins.
+The Mets opened their season at Citi Field with a 7–1 victory over the Florida Marlins.
 After a shaky 4–8 start and questions surrounding the lineup, they called up highly touted prospect Ike Davis.
 The call-up and the surprising emergence of starting pitcher Mike Pelfrey who ended the month 4–0, with a NL leading 0.69 ERA along with the rest of the pitching staff, resulted in positive momentum for the Mets.
 They went 9–1 on a ten-game homestand, having done that twice in their history.
-They finished the homestand with an overall record of 13–9 and leading the NL East by a ½ game over the Phillies.
+They finished the homestand with an overall record of 13–9 and leading the NL East by a ½ game over the Philadelphia Phillies.
 The Mets wrapped up the month with a 9–1 win over the Phillies, giving them a 14–9 record and a 1½ game lead in the East.

 May

 The Mets followed their successful April by slumping to a 12–17 finish in May.
-However, after starting the month 6–14, the team's fortunes appeared to turn around beginning with a 5–3 victory over their crosstown rivals, the New York Yankees, on May 22.
+However, after starting the month 6–14, the team's fortunes appeared to turn around beginning with a 5–3 victory over their crosstown rival New York Yankees on May 22.
 The Mets went on to win their three-game series against the Yankees, and followed it up with a three-game sweep of their NL East rivals, the first place Philadelphia Phillies.
 The series, in which the Mets shut the Phillies out in all three games, marked the first time the Mets had shut out a team three days in a row since 1969—when the Mets shut out the Phillies three games in a row in September.
 It was also only the third time since 1876 that a first place team was shut out in all games of a sweep.
 The Mets finished 12–17 in May and an even 26–26 overall, having gone 6–4 from May 20 onward.

 June

 The Mets had a strong June, continuing their winning ways at Citi Field with a nine-game home winning streak extending from May.
-The team finally won a series on the road, compiling a 7–2 record from June 11 to the 20th, sweeping the Baltimore Orioles and Cleveland Indians before losing two of three against the Yankees in Yankee Stadium.
+The team finally won a series on the road, compiling a 7–2 record from June 11–20, sweeping the Baltimore Orioles and Cleveland Indians before losing two of three against the Yankees in Yankee Stadium.
 The Mets' resurgence was due in part to R. A. Dickey, Hisanori Takahashi and Jon Niese bolstering the starting rotation as well as José Reyes and David Wright emerging from their early season struggles to lead the team's offense.
 The Mets finished June 18–8, 1½ games behind the Atlanta Braves for the NL East lead and holding the NL Wild Card lead.